Close Light Download image Dark Share Stock exchange is momentarily closed

 Download image

 The grid stabilization plant essentially consists of a gas turbine with filter house for air intake, a diffuser for drawing off the hot exhaust gases from the turbine into the separate chimney, a generator and the associated ancillary and auxiliary systems.
-Occupying a total area of around 14,000 square meters, the plant will be located on the existing company site at Thomas-Alva-Edison-Ring.
+Occupying a total area of around 14,000 square meters, the plant is located on the existing company site at Thomas-Alva-Edison-Ring.

-The gas turbine is set to be fired with light fuel oil.
+The gas turbine is fired with light fuel oil.
 This will avoid any potential difficulties in obtaining the fuel supply to the greatest possible extent.
 That’s because the large oil storage facility on the power plant site (with a total capacity of approx. 70,000 m³) ensures that the fuel is available all year round.
 This is especially important in winter, because any threat to grid stability is most likely to occur during cold periods.